 That said, Gmail makes it more difficult for users to access the function by requiring them to have a professional G-Suite account first.
 You also need to manually request a read receipt when you compose each email.
 Even then, you can’t guarantee your recipient will agree to use it.

-There are ways around all this, however, especially if you choose to integrate your CRM with your Right Inbox extension.
+There are ways around all this, however, especially if you choose to use Right Inbox’s email tracking feature.
 That way, you’ll be able to track your emails and gain even deeper insights into your Gmail activity.

 Track emails, email reminders & templates in Gmail for free

 Upgrade Gmail with the features it’s missingAdd to Gmail

 David Campbell is the editor of the Right Inbox blog.
 He is passionate about email productivity and getting more done in less time.